rednblkx/iptv_ro/README.md

 /antena/flush(?channel=:channel) --> Flush cached urls

 ```

+**Notes**

+Responses for "/ems" and "/shows" endpoints are by default JSON, use "format" query paramater with "html" value for a HTML response.

+"/ems" endpoint is paginated by the platform, use "page" query paramater to select page, total of pages is stated in "meta" object, "total_pages" key.

+"/:channel" endpoint has the cached option to use in memory url.

 ### **DiGi**
 ```
 /:channel(.m3u8)?ts=(0||1)&quality=(hq||mq||lq) --> Live feed of :channel ((see channels array at the beginning of digionline.js))